 LINEN & TOWELS: You'll have bedding & towels but please bring your own beach towels.

 ACCESSIBILITY: The Queach has steps up to the cottage and into the ground floor living space via a porch.
 Internal stairs lead up to the first-floor bedrooms and bathroom.
 There are steep steps up to and along the rear gardens, over several levels, so it may not be suitable for very young children or for those with limited mobility.
 If in doubt do ask before booking.
 Please note children of any age must be supervised by an adult if using the outside areas.

 CHANGEOVER & SHORT BREAKS: Changeover is usually Friday.
-Short breaks are available for a minimum of three nights with flexible changeover days.
+Short breaks are available for a minimum of three or four nights arriving on a Friday or Monday out of season.
 Do check with us if your dates don't quite fit as we will always try to help.

 what guests are saying...